 Instructions

-- Cut 4 shrimp and 2 chicken tenders into small pieces.
-In a medium bowl, mix the ingredients for marinade: 2 tsp soy sauce, 2 tsp sake, and 2 tsp potato starch or cornstarch.
+- Meanwhile, cut 4 shrimp and 2 chicken tenders into small pieces.
+In a medium bowl, mix the ingredients for the marinade: 2 tsp soy sauce, 2 tsp sake, and 2 tsp potato starch or cornstarch.
 Add the shrimp, the chicken, and ¼ lb ground pork to the bowl and mix well.
-Set aside to marinade.
+Set aside to marinate.

-- Cut ½ boiled bamboo shoot, 1 knob ginger, the rehydrated shiitake, the white part of 1 Tokyo negi (naga negi; long green onion), 2 stalks garlic chives (Chinese chives or Nira), and 3 inch carrot into long strips (2-inch julienned pieces).
+- Cut ½ boiled bamboo shoot, 1 knob ginger, the rehydrated shiitake, the white part of 1 Tokyo negi (naga negi; long green onion), 2 stalks garlic chives (Chinese chives or Nira), and 3 inches carrot into long, thin strips (2-inch julienned pieces).
 Wash 2.5 oz bean sprouts and drain well.

-- To make the harumaki filling, heat 1 Tbsp roasted sesame oil and the ginger over medium high heat in a large frying pan.
+- Heat a large frying pan over medium-high heat.
+Add 1 Tbsp toasted sesame oil and the ginger.
 Once fragrant, add the marinated shrimp, chicken, and pork and stir-fry until no longer pink.

 - Add the sliced bamboo shoot and carrot and stir-fry until coated with oil and slightly tender.
 Add the bean sprout, Tokyo negi, Chinese chives, and dried mushrooms and stir-fry.
 Then, add the noodles.

-- Add the ingredients for the seasonings: ¼ cup shiitake dashi, 2 Tbsp soy sauce, 1 tsp Diamond Crystal kosher salt, and freshly ground black pepper.
+- Next, add the ingredients for the seasonings: ¼ cup shiitake dashi, 2 Tbsp soy sauce, 1 tsp Diamond Crystal kosher salt, and freshly ground black pepper.
 Mix well.

-- Combine 2 Tbsp potato starch or cornstarch with 2 Tbsp water in a small bowl.
+- Combine 2 Tbsp potato starch or cornstarch with 2 Tbsp water in a small bowl to make a slurry.

 To Roll the Harumaki

-- To make the harumaki, lay one harumaki wrapper with a corner pointed towards you (diamond shape).
-Place the filling neatly just below the center of the wrapper.
-I use an ice cream scooper to transfer the filling so the amount of filling for each wrapper is somewhat standardized.
-Start folding the bottom corner over the filling towards the top and tuck under the filling nice and tight.
+- Lay one harumaki wrapper on your work surface with a corner pointed towards you in a diamond shape.
+Place one portion of filling neatly just below the center of the wrapper.
+I use an ice cream scoop so the filling amount is the same for each wrapper.
+Fold the bottom corner up over the filling and firmly tuck the filling under it.

-- Roll the wrapper once to cover the filling, and fold the right and left corners of the wrapper in.
-They should overlap each other a little bit.
-Then roll toward the remaining corner.
-When you start rolling upward, the wrapper may flair out.
-Make sure both sides of the wrapper to taper inwards.
+- Roll the wrapper once to cover the filling.
+Then, fold the right and left corners of the wrapper in toward the center, forming straight edges on either side.
+The two corners should overlap in the center a little bit.
+Continue rolling toward the top corner, making sure that both sides of the wrapper taper inward (and don‘t flair out) as you roll.

-- Using your finger, put good amount of flour + water paste on the top corner.
-Then roll and press firmly to seal.
-Continue with remaining wrappers.
+- Dip your finger in the flour + water paste and place a good amount of it on the top corner.
+Then, roll and press firmly to seal.
+Continue rolling with the remaining wrappers.

 To Cook

-- If you prefer to bake, preheat the oven to 400ºF (200°C).
+- Bake (optional): If you prefer to bake, preheat the oven to 400ºF (200°C).
 For a convection oven, reduce cooking temperature by 25ºF (15ºC).
 Arrange the harumaki in a single layer on a baking sheet lined with parchment paper.
-Brush the tops of the rolls with vegetable oil then bake them for 10 to 12 minutes, rotating after 6 minutes, until they‘re golden brown and crispy.
+Brush the tops of the rolls with neutral oil, then bake for 10–12 minutes, rotating after 6 minutes, until they‘re golden brown and crispy.

 To Serve

-- Make a dipping sauce with soy sauce, rice vinegar (unseasoned), and Japanese karashi hot mustard as you like and serve with harumaki.
+- Make a dipping sauce with soy sauce, rice vinegar (unseasoned), and Japanese karashi hot mustard as you like and serve with the Harumaki.
+Enjoy!

 To Store